What you see is...kinda the story. Its also got bullying...lots, and lots, of bullying.

 LeeGoSeul.
 She's the least likely person to be a master in Chinese Wushu and have slight Blood Knight tendencies (when prodded), specially given her usual geeky bespectacled look and clumsy behavior.

 Gets taken a step farther when she has to off those 'geeky glasses'.
 Fighting with her glasses on is Go Seul being nice.
 Since she can't see her opponent's expressions with her glasses off, she is no longer afraid to hit them and therefore, doesn't gauge the strength of her strikes.

 Driver Park too.
 He's the Eyes Always ShutCool Old Guy that acts as Queen's chauffeur (he doesn't seem that old, though).
 But when some idiot comes by the car wash and treats Queen like she could be a hooker, all she does is say Park's name and he pulls a gun on the idiot's ass, eyes wideopen.

-Broken Pedestal: Kim Hye Shin to her older brother who became a cowardly recluse.
-He did so because the bullies he tried to pacify implied they were going to target her, and since she has no idea why he changed it apparently worked.
+Broken Pedestal: Kim Hye Sung to Kim Hye Shin, as he became a cowardly recluse.
+He did so because the bullies he tried to pacify threatened to stalk his family.
+They implied were going to target Hye Shin and since she has no idea why her brother changed, it appears that his tactic worked]].